 Apply for Grants

-Women Investing in Shepherd invites nonprofit organizations and Shepherd University programs striving to address critical community needs or wishing to make a significant local or state impact to submit an online letter of inquiry by March 10, 2023 (applications now closed).
+Women Investing in Shepherd invites nonprofit organizations and Shepherd University programs striving to address critical community needs or wishing to make a significant local or state impact to submit an online letter of inquiry by March 10, 2024 (official LOI document here).
 Request for full proposals will be issued by the beginning of April.
 If you are invited to submit a full proposal, the deadline for submission will be May 10, 2024.

 To be eligible for a grant from the community nonprofit pooled fund, a grantee must be a 501 (c) (3) organization and provide services in the regional area as defined by specifically named counties.
 Every eligible non-profit may submit a LOI, but only organizations invited by the grants committee may submit a full proposal.
 WISH does not fund endowment requests.
 Grants may be disbursed over one to three years, in annual increments, at the mutual agreement of the grantee and WISH.
 Any organization receiving a grant may apply again after a two year period upon final disbursement payment of previously awarded grant.
 All grant funds must be used for intended project- no monies may be sent to corporate for operating expenses.